nanma80/uniform-polytopes/README.md

 This is part of the center part of the "net" of the polytope.
 Then we bend these cells a little bit to the 4th dimension to fill the gaps.

-In high school, when I bend the paper model to fit the parts together, I was simulating the 4th dimension.
+In high school, when I bent the paper model to fit the parts together, I was simulating the 4th dimension.